Processing a new diagnosis

 - Distal SMA - This form of SMA affects the hand and feet muscles, with varying symptoms and severity depending on the gene involved.

 How is SMA diagnosed?

 If SMA is suspected a doctor will perform a physical examination and gather information about symptoms.
 A blood test (genetic testing) will check for the presence or absence of the SMN1 gene to help diagnosis.
 The person will need to be assessed by a Neurologist (a doctor specialising in muscle conditions).
 If genetic testing confirms the diagnosis then treatment options can be discussed.
-Further information about genetic testing can be found on the Australian Genomics Health Alliance website.
+Further information about genetic testing can be found on the Healthdirect website.